-Despite the crucial role Polar Regions play in balancing the global climate system, there are still critical knowledge gaps regarding the impact of polar climate processes on multiple scales and how they are evolving with our changing global climate.
+Despite the crucial role Polar Regions play in stabilising the global climate system, there are still critical knowledge gaps regarding the impact of polar climate processes on multiple scales and how they are evolving with our changing global climate.
 PolarRES studies the interactions between the atmosphere, oceans, and sea ice in the Arctic and Antarctic.
-By understanding these processes and interactions along with their innovative storylines approach, PolarRES assesses how to make climate projections in the Polar Regions more reliable for assessing social and environmental impacts of climate change.
+By understanding these processes and interactions in conjunction with an innovative storylines approach we adopt in PolarRES, a refined set of climate projections can be provided for the Polar Regions.
+This paves way for a more reliable assessment of the potential social and environmental impacts of climate change.

-Young researchers in the spotlight: Ryan Williams
+Young researchers in the spotlight: Kristiina Verro

 We are writing profiles on early career researchers to make our younger scientists and their research more visible.
 It’s Kristiina’s turn in the spotlight!Read more

 29 January 2024

 We are writing profiles on early career researchers to make our younger scientists and their research more visible.
 It’s Cecilia's turn in the spotlight!Read more